- Flaky, itchy eyebrows? You might have eyebrow seborrheic dermatitis, also known as eyebrow dandruff.

 Ketoconazole Shampoos for Eyebrow Seborrheic Dermatitis

-Ketoconazole Containing Creams
+Ketoconazole Creams

 Coal Tar

-Coal Tar Shampoos for Treatment of Eyebrow Seborrheic Dermatitis
+Coal Tar Shampoos for Eyebrow Seborrheic Dermatitis

 Coal Tar Creams and Lotions